Sharp bounds and testability of a Roy model of STEM major choices: Introduction

 \subsection{Outline}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:frame} details the general framework of analysis.
-Section~\ref{sec:binary} concerns sharp bounds in the binary simple and generalized Roy models.
-Section~\ref{sec:fcn} derives functional sharp bounds for the Roy model with mixed discrete-continuous outcomes.
-Section~\ref{sec:appli} applies the derived bounds to the analysis of major choice in Canada.
+Section~\ref{sec:frame} details the general frame of analysis.
+Section~\ref{sec:binary} concerns sharp bounds and testability of the binary outcomes Roy model, and its version with imperfect foresight, under the assumption of stochastic monotonicity of potential outcomes relative to an instrument.
+Section~\ref{sec:fcn} derives functional sharp bounds for the Roy model with mixed discrete-continuous outcomes, and their implications for testability of Roy behavior and effects of endogenous sector selection on functional features such as inequality measures.
+Section~\ref{sec:appli} applies the derived bounds to the analysis of major choice in Canada and Germany and the under-representation of women in STEM.
 The last section concludes.
 Proofs of the main results are collected in the appendix.